Proverum/er-network/README.md

+# Proverum - Private Environment Prototype Implementation
+The following prototype implements the private environment of the Proverum architecture, which is detailed here:

 # ER Network Demo

 This demo shows how a Hyperledger Fabric network could be used to simply and fortify security around the Swiss postal voting process.
 Create a directory for the projects and pull the repo through: